larry868/zazzy/README.md

 ## Working with partials (aka. embedded html)

 Create your partial file into the `.zazzy` directory.
-Partials must be either `.html` or `.amber` files.
+Partials must be `.html` files.

 Then insert it's placeholder whenever you want into your other files (could be the layout too).